 If so, I hope you’ve found the answers to your questions.

-It's not too complicated when you get into the details.
-But it can seem confusing until you understand the different choices that you have.
+It’s not too complicated when you get into the details, but it can seem confusing until you understand your different choices.

-The connections that you have on your amplifier and speakers are this first thing to consider.
+The connections on your amplifier and speakers are the first things to consider.

 Once you know this, you can make the best choice for terminating the speaker wire.